Table of Contents

 Electric distillers

 This type of distiller works like a coffee maker.
-An initial water chamber is available and this is where tap water is placed.
-Upon starting the process, a heating element turns water into steam and this steam finds its way through the chamber exit.
+An initial water chamber is available, where tap water is placed.
+A heating element turns water into steam upon starting the process, which finds its way through the chamber exit.
 A collection carafe then captures and collects the steam to turn it back into its liquid state, only cleaner this time.

-Take note that this utilizes electricity which limits the places and events you can use it.
-The key is to assess your needs!
+Note that this utilizes electricity, limiting the places and events you can use.
+Again, the key is to assess your needs!

 Non-electric water distillers

-This type also needs a heating element, possibly in the forms of stoves or open fire.
+This type also needs a heating element, possibly in the form of stoves or open fire.
 This is especially useful if you need it for your camping trips where electricity may not be readily available.
-There are specialized non-electric distillers in the market which house self-contained units with several compartments to your disposal.
+In addition, the realized non-electric distillers in the market house self-contained units with several compartments for your disposal.

 Advantages of distilled water